o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    ```

    {{< note >}}
-   Note that `currentBending.w` is passed in to the detail bending function.
-This is the overall bending length we want according to the wind strength and direction.
+   The `currentBending.w` parameter that's passed into the `DetailBending` function controls the overall bending length according to the wind's strength and direction.
    {{< /note >}}

 1. We need to set the actual vertex shader outputs to use the output from the detail bending function.
 Set the world position so the code following the conditional can update the positions correctly.